catalyst-cloud/catalystcloud-docs/source/kubernetes/auto-healing.rst

 Introduction
 ************

-Cluster auto healing is a feature of the Kubernetes service on the Catalyst Cloud that monitors the health state of the cluster and automatically repairs Kubernetes' components (for example: etcd, kubelet) or nodes (master or worker) that are unhealthy.
+Cluster auto healing is a feature of the Kubernetes service on Catalyst Cloud that monitors the health state of the cluster and automatically repairs Kubernetes' components (for example: etcd, kubelet) or nodes (master or worker) that are unhealthy.
 This is distinct and complementary to the